-Passively Managed Funds Definition and Basics
+How Passively Managed Funds Work

 Other indexes (or indices, if you prefer that term) include the Dow Jones Industrial Index, the Barclays Aggregate Bond Index, the Russell 1000 Index, the Russell 2000 Index, the Russell 3000 Index, the S&P 400 Mid-Cap Index, the Wilshire 5000 Index, and several different variations of the MSCI EAFE index.

 There are index funds specifically designed to track these indexes.
 There are also indexes that track various sectors, such as utilities, technology, healthcare, financials, and precious metals.

 Vanguard is well known for its low-cost index funds.